cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 ### Getting user input from form elements

-Our “new modal” component can’t exist without the `<textarea>` form element.
+Our "new modal" component can’t exist without the `<textarea>` form element.
 But this raises an important question: _how do we keep the javascript code in-sync with the DOM content?_

 In a nutshell, Vue has a shortcut way of dealing with form elements.
 And it’s quite convenient!